Bruce Arians: NFL coaching career

-Pittsburgh Steelers
+Pittsburgh Steelers (2004–2011)

 After the 2003 season, Arians was hired as the Steelers wide receivers coach, helping the Steelers in winning Super Bowl XL.
 In 2007 he was promoted to offensive coordinator, and would go on to win Super Bowl XLIII.

 Despite his success in Pittsburgh, he had his fair share of critics.
 He was a gambling man who liked to take big risks that didn't sit well with fans.
 For instance, on a 3rd & 1, instead of running the ball or making a short quick pass, he wanted to air it out downfield.
 According to Arians, "I got booed in the Super Bowl parade.
 I look over and I hear 'get a fullback', and I say 'never'."
 In Arians' offense the quarterback is often exposed: Ben Roethlisberger took a high number of sacks every year and it left the Steelers front office unhappy.
 This led the front office to not renew Arians' contract as offensive coordinator when it expired after the 2011 season.

-Indianapolis Colts
+Indianapolis Colts (2012)

 On January 28, 2012, Arians agreed to become the offensive coordinator of the Indianapolis Colts, replacing Clyde Christensen.
 Arians previously served as the quarterbacks' coach for the Colts from 1998 to 2000, coaching a young Peyton Manning, whom Arians was briefly reunited with until Manning's release 2 months later.
+The 2012 season marked the arrival of new rookie quarterback Andrew Luck to the Colts, who Arians was tasked with developing.
 On October 1, 2012, Arians was named the interim head coach of the Colts following coach Chuck Pagano's leukemia diagnosis.
 Arians led the Colts to a 9–3 record, part of one of the biggest one-season turnarounds in NFL history.
 The nine wins are the most by an interim head coach in NFL history.
 After winning only two games in 2011, the Colts returned to the playoffs.
 Pagano returned to the Colts as head coach on December 24, 2012, with Arians returning to his role as offensive coordinator.
 Arians missed the Colts' Wild Card Round loss against the Baltimore Ravens due to being hospitalized with an illness, which was described by doctors as an inner ear infection or a virus; Arians had missed practice on January 3 due to the flu.
 Arians was named the 2012 AP Coach of the Year, making him the first interim head coach to win the award.

-Arizona Cardinals
+Arizona Cardinals (2013–2017)

 On January 17, 2013, the Arizona Cardinals and Arians agreed on a 4-year deal that would make Arians their 40th head coach.